iande/mathish.com/_posts/2011-05-08-mother-functional.md

 Consider all of the programs that might satisfy the test suite.
-There are an infinite number of programs in this set (I will provide a trivial proof of this statement in the section "[Example Programs and Calculations](#example-programs-and-calculations)".)
+There are an infinite number of programs in this set (I will provide a trivial proof of this statement in the section "[Example Programs and Calculations](#example-programs-and-calculations).")
 Now, let's suppose we have a metric, {% m %}|p|{% em %}, that measures the size of a program.
 As a trivial example, let's suppose {% m %}|p|{% em %} is the number of characters in the string representation of program {% m %}p{% em %}.